User Feedback: Top Tips for Product Developers

 Traditional methods

-- NPS (net promoter score) – how likely are customers to recommend your business
+- NPS (net promoter score) – a rating scale of 0–10 that measures how likely customers are to recommend your business

 - CSAT (customer satisfaction) – how pleased your customers are with your product or service